geerlingguy/jeffgeerling-com/README.md

     ansible-playbook playbook.yml --tags=deploy

+### Docker in Production

+This repository includes a `Dockerfile.prod` intended for building a production-ready image (with all code and assets included).

+To build that image:

+    docker build -f Dockerfile.prod -t geerlingguy/jeffgeerling-com:arm64 .

+Then you can push the image to the official [`geerlingguy/jeffgeerling-com`](https://hub.docker.com/r/geerlingguy/jeffgeerling-com) repository on Docker Hub:

+    docker push geerlingguy/jeffgeerling-com:arm64

+> Note: The image is automatically built and pushed to Docker Hub via GitHub Actions every time a commit is pushed to the `master` branch.

 ## Local Environment

 The first time you start using this project, you need to create your local settings file: